-- Electron beam based DED systems such as Sciaky’s Electron Beam Additive Manufacturing (EBAM) uses an electron beam to melt the powdered material feedstock
+- Electron beam-based DED systems such as Sciaky’s Electron Beam Additive Manufacturing (EBAM) use an electron beam to melt the powdered material feedstock

 - Powder-based DED systems such as Laser Engineered Net shaping (LENS) or Laser metal Deposition (LMD) feed powder through the nozzle and melted by a laser beam or electron beam

 - Wire based DED systems feed wires through a nozzle and use laser, plasma arc or electron beam to create the molten pool

 Different types of DED systems discussed in the previous section work marginally different from each other.
 However, the core principle can be explained using the above powder-based laser DED system.

 Since the process creates a molten metal pool, the DED process typically occurs in a hermetically sealed chamber either, filled with inert gas for laser and arc energy source or vacuum for electron beam systems to stop metal oxidization, especially for reactive materials like Titanium.

 The centre of a typical DED system is the nozzle head (figure 2) which consists of the energy source and the powder delivery nozzles which converges at the point of deposit where the laser beam is focused.
 Nozzle head is mounted on either a multi-axis CNC (Computer Numerical Control) head or an articulated arm.
 Typically, the build platform is part of the multi-axis CNC system which includes the nozzle head.